 The cost can vary depending on the location you live in British Columbia.
 More remote areas may be more expensive than urban areas.
 Some jurisdictions have higher permitting costs associated with adding solar.
 And, of course, some areas are sunnier than others so you can get more solar energy production for the same sized array than in a cloudier location.

 Because you will have to pay for the entire installation upfront, various federal, non-federal, provincial, and regional subsidies, rebates, and incentives will reduce your financial burden and help you get a solar system installed on your BC property.

 Will the regulatory policies for solar systems help you to save money in BC?

 The net metering program is a regulatory policy in British Columbia.
 This net metering program allows your solar energy system to act as a micro-generator.
 This program is designed for both residential and commercial solar customers who want a grid connected solar system.

 As per the BC net metering rules, using a bidirectional smart meter, you can sell the excess energy generated by your solar system and earn credit.
 You can use the credit when your solar system energy production is shorter than your demand.

 You should aim for net-zero credit.
 If you have offsets in your energy charge, you must pay for the offsets.
-Both BC Hydro and Fortis BC have two tier pricing systems and Nelson Hydro has a single tier.
+Both BC Hydro and Fortis BC have two tier pricing systems.

 There are different net metering rules depending on who your service provider is.
 With BC Hydro you are limited to maximum 100 kW of installed solar.
-For Fortis BC and Nelson Hydro, the limit is 50 kW.
-Penticton Hydro allows complex systems up to 250 kW.
+For Fortis BC the limit is 50 kW.

 With all net metering permits, surplus energy is reimbursed annually at the market price for electricity.